-With respect to the NEOs other than himself, the Chief Executive Officer makes recommendations to the Committee's consideration.
+With respect to the NEOs other than himself, the Chief Executive Officer makes recommendations to the Committee for the Committee's consideration.
 The Committee's review of the Chief Executive Officer's bonus is conducted with only independent Directors, with the assistance of the independent compensation consultant, present.